SEND and Inclusion

 - identifying a need for support within the class

-- ensuring on-going observations/ assessments provide regular feedback on achievements which will then inform the next steps in learning
+- ensuring that on-going observations/ assessments provide regular feedback on achievements which will then inform the next steps in learning

 - Involvement of parents and the child throughout to create a joint home-school learning approach.